Asian Rhinoplasty Newport Beach, CA

 What is Asian Rhinoplasty?

-Rhinoplasty can be an ideal solution for people who are dissatisfied with the appearance of their nose, but nose surgery must be customized to provide the best results for each individual patient.
-Asian, African-American, Hispanic, Middle Eastern and Caucasian rhinoplasty each require an entirely different surgical approach.
+Rhinoplasty can be an ideal solution for Asian people who are dissatisfied with the appearance of their noses.
+But nose surgery must be customized to provide the best results for each patient.
+Ethnic rhinoplasty procedures address Asian, African American, Hispanic, Middle Eastern, and Caucasian noses, and each one requires an entirely different rhinoplasty approach.

-One of the biggest challenges of Asian rhinoplasty surgery is maintaining the patient’s ethnic identity while improving the appearance of the nose and enhancing facial balance.
+One of the biggest challenges of Asian rhinoplasty surgery on patients of Asian descent is maintaining the patient’s ethnic identity while improving the appearance of the nose and enhancing facial balance.
 As an Asian plastic surgeon, Dr. Ho Taghva has personal, in-depth knowledge of Asian facial anatomy and understands the concerns of her patients.
-Asian nose surgery is a delicate and technically challenging plastic surgery that requires a skilled plastic surgeon with a keen eye for detail like Dr. Goretti Ho Taghva.
+Asian nose surgery is a delicate and technically challenging plastic surgery that requires a skilled plastic surgeon with a keen eye for detail, like Dr. Goretti Ho Taghva.

 Am I a Candidate for Asian Rhinoplasty?